Are You a Smart Sleeper? The 5 Brain Benefits of Lion's Mane Before Bed

 Read Time: 9 minutes

-Have you ever traded a few hours of sleep to get ahead with something, only to notice your productivity crashing the next day?
+Have you ever sacrificed a few hours of sleep to get ahead, then watched your productivity crash the next day?

 Maybe you were “in the zone” that night or chasing a deadline.

-Then, the next day, you felt a little fuzzy around the edges.
-Too easily frustrated with your loved ones.
+But, the next day, you felt a little fuzzy around the edges.
+Edgy.
+Frustrated.
 Slow to get a joke.
 Despite the extra cup of coffee, you couldn’t stop the brain fog from creeping in.

 Fortunately, we can eat smart to sleep smart.
 Lion’s mane mushrooms and other neuroprotective foods can support brain health while we sleep.